manticoresoftware/manticoresearch/manual/Creating_a_table/Data_types.md

 <!-- end -->

-For information about using float vectors in searches, see [KNN search](../Searching/KNN.md).
+For information about configuring and using float vectors in searches, see [KNN search](../Searching/KNN.md).

 ## Multi-value integer (MVA)